-Farm Credit of Northwest Florida is providing scholarship opportunities to college-bound high school seniors for a second year.
-The agricultural lender will award six $1,500 AgVocator Scholarships for seniors within its chartered territory, which includes 18 counties in the Florida Panhandle.
+Marianna-Fla.—Farm Credit of Northwest Florida provided scholarship awards, totaling $9,000, to six high achieving high school seniors within its chartered territory including 18 counties in the Florida Panhandle.